From Wikipedia

 Distribution and habitat

 [edit]It has a wide native distribution, ranging from Macaronesia and northern Africa, through Europe, and into temperate and tropical Asia.
-It is naturalised throughout most of the rest of the world, including the United Kingdom, the United States, South America, Australia and New Zealand.[1]
+It is naturalized throughout most of the rest of the world, including the United Kingdom, the United States, South America, Australia and New Zealand.[1]
+In its introduced regions, it is frequently found along fields, roadsides, and other disturbed areas[7].

 Uses and economic importance